 Is your tween or teen using the Omegle website?
-I just came across it recently and I’ve been looking into what it’s all about.
+We came across it recently and have been looking into what it’s all about.
 Omegle is what is called a “chatroulette” website, it hooks you up with a random stranger to chat.
 So here’s what parents need to know about Omegle.

 If your tween or teen has their phone permanently in their hand, chances are they are using any number of social media sites and apps that you may not know anything about.
-Facebook, Twitter, Snapchat and Instagram may be the main ones, but there are MANY more so it’s important to know the ins and outs of what your teen may be dealing with.
+TikTok, Snapchat, Instagram, Facebook and Twitter may be the main ones you know about, but there are MANY more so it’s important to know the ins and outs of what your teen may be dealing with.

 Omegle is one that gave us pause for thought – deliberately chatting with random strangers is something we teach our kids not to do, isn’t it?!